Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 ---

-# Sidetrack: IDE Support

-- Code is often not read linearly

-Good IDEs support via
-- Syntax highlighting
-- Search
-- Peek (go to definition)
-- Collapse/Expand
-- ...
+# Understanding the Domain

+> Glance at the bigger picture

+> The limits of my language are the limits of my world

+- Discover the main concepts
+- Learn the vocabulary of the domain

 ---

 # Find Concepts (5 min)

-- What are the three most important concepts in the code?
+- Note down the three most important concepts
 - Could be names, classes, functions, variables, algorithms, data structures, assumptions or techniques

-There is no correct answer here.

 ---

 # Discussion

+- What concepts did you pick?
 - Topics covered by many vs by few
 - What strategies were used to decide?